danburkert/honeycomb/README.md

     make
     cd ../

-The built plugin will be at `cloud/ha_cloud.so`.
+The built plugin will be at `<mysql-cloud-engine filepath>/build/cloud/ha_cloud.so`.

 To compile the HBaseAdapter Jar:

     cd HBaseAdapter
     mvn package assembly:single

-The compiled JAR will be at `HBaseAdapter/target/mysqlengine-0.1-jar-with-dependencies.jar`.
+The compiled JAR will be at `<mysql-cloud-engine filepath>/build/HBaseAdapter/target/mysqlengine-0.1-jar-with-dependencies.jar`.

 Install Storage Engine Plugin